 There is some work being done on more graphic-intensive

 user interfaces using LV2, which is designed as

-and recommend is IR
+plugin is IR

 Those who like pretty graphics along with emulations of "classic"

 hardware might want to look at some of the